Telecom Act

 By “Act on security advices” we mean the Act of 11 December 1998 on classification and security clearances, security certificates and security advices.

-To implement this Act, the BIPT has been designated as the competent authority for the “electronic communications and digital infrastructures sector”, except for the security advices for the members of the telecom operators’ (Justice) coordination cell.
+To implement this Act, the BIPT has been designated as the competent authority for the “electronic communications and digital infrastructures sector”, except for the security advices for the members of the (Justice) Coordination Cell of the electronic communications operators.
 The Minister of Justice is the competent administrative authority for these advices.

 The BIPT has the responsibility, as the competent administrative authority, to propose to the ANS (“Autorité nationale de sécurité” or National Seucurity Authority) the positions which should be subject to a security advice as well as the operators to which this measure is applicable.
 The ANS takes the decision in this matter.
 Once the decision is taken, the advice requests must be transmitted via the BIPT.